jhonfe64/car2/README.md

 - Clone the repository https://github.com/jhonfe64/car2.git
 - Use npm i to install all dependences

-to run the server please type on VSC console:

-cd src
-nodemon index
+### To run teh project

+Make sure to install mongoose. type on vsc console => cd car2 and cd src //to get into the folders type nodemon index // to run the server